-The Swiss Science and Technology Council (SSTC) is an extra-parliamentary commission under Article 57a paragraph 1 of the Government and Administration Organisation Act of 21 March 1997.
-It advises the Federal Council on all questions relating to research and innovation policy on its own initiative or when mandated by the Federal Council or the EAER.
+The Swiss Science Council (SSC) is an extra-parliamentary commission under Article 57a paragraph 1 of the Government and Administration Organisation Act of 21 March 1997.
+It advises the Federal Council on all questions relating to research and innovation policy on its own initiative or when asked to do so by the Federal Council or the EAER.